circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 ## Semantic Versioning

-Orbs utilize the [semver](https://semver.org/) release process, in which each orb update follows a standardized versioning pattern that users should take advantage of.
+Orbs utilize the [semver](https://semver.org/) release process, in which each orb update follows a standardized versioning pattern that orb authors and users should take advantage of.

 In Semantic versioning, release versions are represented by three integers separated by a `.`, where each integer represents a different type of change being added.